OpenEvalProject/evals/manuscripts/elife-01102/v1/manuscript.md

 We conclude that the common ancestors of Cyanobacteria and Melainabacteria may have been Gram-negative flagellated bacteria active in the anaerobic carbon cycle, producing H2, but not fixing nitrogen.
 Although this characterization does not clarify the origins of photosynthesis, it is consistent with the idea that the ancestors of Cyanobacteria were anoxygenic photosynthetic organisms with a photosystem I-like reaction center (Mulkidjanian et al., 2006).
 The inferred lifestyle is consistent with the widely accepted hypothesis that the common ancestor of extant bacteria relied on anaerobic decomposition of organic material by substrate-level phosphorylation (Egami, 1977) and was likely metabolically similar to the Firmicutes (Daubin et al., 2002; Ciccarelli et al., 2006).

-## Prospectus
+### Prospectus

 The reconstruction of genomes from uncultivated bacteria from human gut and subsurface environmental metagenomes has enabled us to describe Melainabacteria, a novel candidate phylum sibling to Cyanobacteria, and to further elucidate the evolutionary history of one of the Earth’s most important bacterial phyla.
 Our results suggest that while photosynthesis probably developed in Cyanobacteria after the separation from Melainabacteria, the evolution of light related capabilities may have been enabled by regulators present in their common ancestor.
 The ability to fix nitrogen appears to have developed separately in Cyanobacteria and the water-soil-sediment clade of Melainabacteria.
 The role of the Melainabacteria in the human gut is one of an obligate fermenter, and its enrichment in human subjects and animals with a plant-rich diet likely relates to a prominent role of the Melainabacteria in the processing of plant fibers.
 As plant fibers have been minimized in Western diets, the Melainabacteria may be regarded as part of the microbiota that is disappearing from modernized populations (Blaser and Falkow, 2009).
 The metabolic reconstructions made from these genomes should guide efforts into obtaining Melainabacteria in culture, which would allow a better understanding of this important human symbiont.

 ## Materials and methods

-## Human gut sample collection
+### Human gut sample collection

 The three fecal samples from healthy adults (A, B, and C) were collected under Cornell University IRB (Protocol ID 1108002388) from the United Kingdom Adult Twin Registry (TwinsUK).
 Samples were collected in 15 ml conical tubes, refrigerated for 1–2 days, and then stored at −80°C at King’s College London until being shipped on dry ice to Cornell University, where they were subsequently stored at −80°C. Approximately 100 mg of sample was processed with PowerSoil DNA isolation kit (MoBio Laboratories Ltd, Carlsbad, CA) to isolate genomic DNA.

-## Fecal sample DNA sequencing
+### Fecal sample DNA sequencing

 Construction of three shotgun genomic libraries and sequencing were carried out at the WM Keck Center for Comparative and Functional Genomics, Roy J Carver Biotechnology Center, University of Illinois at Urbana-Champaign.
 The barcoded DNAseq libraries were prepared with Illumina’s ‘TruSeq DNAseq Sample Prep kit’ (Illumina, San Diego, CA).
 The final libraries were quantitated with Qubit (Life Technologies, Grand Island, NY), and the average size was determined on an Agilent bioanalyzer High-Sensitivity DNA chip (Agilent Technologies, Wilmington, DE), diluted to 10 nM and pooled.
 The 10 nM dilution was further quantitated by qPCR on an ABI 7900 (Life Technologies).

 The pooled libraries were sequenced on one lane of a flowcell for 101 cycles from each end of the fragments on a HiSeq2000 using TruSeq SBS sequencing kit version 3, and the fastq files were generated with Casava1.8.2.
 Overall, sequencing yielded a total of 346 million reads (34.6 Gbp, almost 12 Gbp per sample on average).

-## Aquifer sample collection and sequencing
+### Aquifer sample collection and sequencing

 Details relating to the collection, sequencing, and data analysis for the ACD20 genome are provided in (Wrighton et al., 2012).
 This publication focused on members of the OP11, OD1, PER, ACD80, and BD1-5 candidate bacterial phyla and included no discussion of the ACD20 genome.

-## Genome assembly
+### Genome assembly

 We reconstructed four complete (MEL.A1, MEL.B1, MEL.B2, and MEL.C1), one near-complete (MEL.C2), and two partial (MEL.A2 and MEL.C3) genomes from the three human fecal samples.
 An eighth near-complete genome (ACD20) was recovered from a different dataset (see Wrighton et al. (2012) for genome assembly details).
 Potential metagenomic sequences belonging to Melainabacteria were determined by similarity to Cyanobacteria or by being completely novel.
 These scaffold fragments were linked to other fragments by coverage, %GC, and paired-end read information using the assembly curation steps and scripts previously described (Sharon et al., 2013).
 Genome MEL.A1 was assembled from human fecal sample A using Velvet (Zerbino and Birney, 2008) with parameters optimized based on the expected genome coverage.
 Genome MEL.A2 was recovered from an IDBA-UD (Peng et al., 2012) assembly for human fecal sample A based on a phylogenetic profile of hits for the scaffolds and genes.
 Genomes MEL.B1 and MEL.B2 were reconstructed from human fecal sample B and genomes MEL.C1, MEL.C2, and MEL.C3 from human fecal sample C. These genomes were assembled using the IDBA-UD assembler.
 Identification of scaffolds belonging to the target Melainabacteria genome was aided by utilizing similarity to genes in MEL.A1.
 Scaffolds not belonging to MEL.C1 or MEL.C2 were identified as belonging to genome MEL.C3 when more than 50% of the best hits for its genes were to genes in the other Melainabacteria genomes and not from other published genomes.

-Genome completeness was assessed as follows: Complete genomes have a complete set of single copy genes (
+Genome completeness was assessed as follows: Complete genomes have a complete set of single copy genes (Raes et al., 2007) (Figure 10), and the linkage between all scaffolds is established; Near complete genomes have a complete set of single copy genes (Figure 10), and the linkage between almost all scaffolds is established; Partial genomes lack a complete set of single copy genes, and/or scaffold linkage is lacking.
+The newly sequenced gut genomes are available at http://ggkbase.berkeley.edu/mel/organisms.

 ![Figure 10.](https://cdn.elifesciences.org/articles/01102/elife-01102-fig10-v1.jpg)

-**Figure 10.:** Data are based on single copy genes (numbers in circles indicate the number of copies found).DOI: http://dx.doi.org/10.7554/eLife.01102.021
+**Figure 10.:** Data are based on single copy genes (numbers in circles indicate the number of copies found).

-## Concatenated ribosomal protein phylogeny
+### Concatenated ribosomal protein phylogeny

 A core group of 16 syntenic ribosomal proteins was selected based on published metrics of lateral gene transfer frequencies (rpL2, 3, 4, 5, 6, 14, 15, 16, 18, 22, 24, and rpS3, 8, 10, 17, 19) (Sorek et al., 2007; Wu and Eisen, 2008).
 Reference datasets were obtained from the PhyloSift database (Darling et al., 2012).
 The NCBI and JGI IMG databases were mined for the 16 ribosomal proteins from recently sequenced genomes from the Cyanobacteria, Chloroflexi, Nitrospira, and TM7 phyla.
 The 16 syntenic ribosomal protein genes were identified in the eight new genomes, translated, and included for phylogenetic placement.
 The complete dataset contained 733 taxa.
 Each individual protein dataset was aligned using Muscle version 3.8.31 (Edgar, 2004) and then manually curated to remove end gaps and single-taxon insertions.
 Model selection for evolutionary analysis was determined using ProtTest3 (Darriba et al., 2011) for each single protein alignment.
 The curated alignments were concatenated to form a 16-protein, 733 taxa alignment with 3,082 unambiguously aligned positions.
 A maximum likelihood phylogeny for the concatenated alignment was conducted using Phyml (Guindon and Gascuel, 2003) under the LG+αG model of evolution and with 100 bootstrap replicates.

-## 16S rRNA gene phylogeny
+### 16S rRNA gene phylogeny

 16S rRNA gene sequences from MEL.A1, MEL.B1, and MEL.B2 were aligned using NAST (McDonald et al., 2012).
 An aligned full-length sequence set was created for five representative sequences from each phylum in the Greengenes (May 2011) database (DeSantis et al., 2006) plus the three Melainabacteria sequences.
 For the Cyanobacteria-Melainabacteria specific tree, the aligned sequence set was composed of the three Melainabacteria sequences and one representative sequence from each order within Cyanobacteria except for orders YS2, SM1D11, and mle1-12, from which we included all sequences as these are most closely related to the Melainabacteria sequences.
 Phylogenetic trees were constructed using maximum likelihood implemented in RAxML (Stamatakis, 2006) and using the GTR+γ+I model of evolution and 100 bootstrap resamplings.
 The trees were rooted using five archaeal sequences.
 Trees were visualized using the Interactive Tree of Life (iTOL) (Letunic and Bork, 2007, 2011).

-## RnpB structure analysis
+### RnpB structure analysis

 RnpB RNAs were identified by searching for matches to 5′ GAGGAAAGUCC 3′, which is highly conserved in RNase P RNAs (Haas et al., 1991), as well as the surrounding intergenic region.
 Matches were analyzed in Bcheck (Yusuf et al., 2010) to determine the structure and type of the RnpB RNAs.

-## Choice of genomes used for metabolic analyses
+### Choice of genomes used for metabolic analyses

 The following four genomes were used for the metabolic analyses: ACD20, MEL.A1, MEL.B1, and MEL.B2.
 Two partial genomes (MEL.A2 and MEL.C3) were excluded from this analysis because of reliance on clusters of orthologs from all participating genomes.
 MEL.C1 and MEL.C2 were not included in these analyses because of their similarity to MEL.A1 and MEL.B1, respectively.

-## Construction of Melainabacteria clusters of orthologous genes (MEL-COGs)
+### Construction of Melainabacteria clusters of orthologous genes (MEL-COGs)

 Clusters of orthologs (920 MEL-COGs in total, Figure 5—source data 1) for four of the Melainabacteria genomes (ACD20, MEL.A1, MEL.B1, and MEL.B2) were constructed by (1) BLASTing each protein from each genome against the proteome of the other genomes individually, (2) connecting proteins between pairs of genomes by reciprocal best BLAST hits, and (3) forming clusters of these reciprocal best hits when groups of four proteins (one from each genome) had at least two proteins connected to all three other members of the group, and the rest were connected to at least two other members of the group.
 The COGs were annotated with (I) phylogenetic origin according to best matching phylum in a BLAST search of NCBI’s nr database and (II) KEGG category according to the BLAST match of the ACD20 homolog in the KEGG database.

-## Phylogenetic assignments of MEL-COGs
+### Phylogenetic assignments of MEL-COGs

 Phylogenetic assignments were decided based on majority voting for all four genes of the MEL-COG (one gene from each of the four Melainabacteria genomes analyzed [ACD20, MEL.A1, MEL.B1, and MEL.B2]).
 First, a phylum was assigned for each single gene.
 Then, the phylum assigned to majority of the four MEL-COG genes was assigned to the MEL-COG.
 If none of the MEL-COG genes received a significant hit to an existing gene in another phylum, the MEL-COG was assigned ‘No hit’.
 If more than one phylum shared the highest number of assignments, or several MEL-COG genes had a ‘Multiple’ assignment from #3 below, the MEL-COG was assigned ‘Multiple’.

 Phylum assignment to each individual gene in a MEL-COG was accomplished using homology to genes belonging to other phyla using the following workflow: (1) MEL-COG genes were BLASTed against NCBI’s nr database; (2) The top two hits with e-value ≤ 1e-5 were collected; and (3) The alignments of these genes with the MEL-COG gene were compared, considering both alignment-length and % identity: each alignment was represented by the total number of identical positions, calculated as (alignment-length) × (% identity).
 The top hit was considered to be a significantly better match if its number of identical positions was at least 5% more than the number of identical positions for the second best matching gene.
 In that case, the phylum of the best hit was assigned to the MEL-COG gene; otherwise the MEL-COG gene received the ‘Multiple’ assignment.

-## KEGG category assignment of MEL-COGs
+### KEGG category assignment of MEL-COGs

 The ACD20 representative in each MEL-COG was BLASTed against the Kyoto Encyclopedia of Genes and Genomes (KEGG) database (5).
 The KEGG term for the best hit was assigned to the MEL-COG.
 If no hits were found, the MEL-COG assignment was ‘unknown’, else all pathways to which the KEGG term belongs were identified, as well as their KEGG category.
 Assignment was: (a) ‘Undecided’—if the KEGG term did not belong to any pathway; (b) ‘Multiple’—if the pathways to which the KEGG term belongs were from multiple categories; or, (c) the category of the term’s pathway, if all pathways belonged to the same category.

-## Metabolic pathways
+### Metabolic pathways

 KEGG annotations for the ACD20, MEL.A1, MEL.B1, and MEL.B2 genomes were uploaded to the KEGG database.
 Pathways were visually inspected for completeness, reactants, and products.
 All annotations were confirmed by manual inspection, including confirmation of active residues and phylogenetic tree analyses.
 Phylogenetic trees were constructed using protein alignments as described in detail (Wrighton et al., 2012).
 Confirmation and cross-genome comparisons were constructed by using the LIST and GENOME SUMMARY features in the ggKbase website (http://ggkbase.berkeley.edu/genome_summaries/81-MEL-Metabolic-Overview-June2013).
 Genomic information from the Melainabacteria dataset is stored in the publically accessible ggKbase database (http://ggkbase.berkeley.edu/mel/organisms).

-## Nitrogenase complex phylogenetic analysis
+### Nitrogenase complex phylogenetic analysis

 Phylogenetic analyses of the nifH gene constructed with a database of 865 nifH sequences from genome-sequenced Bacteria and Archaea (Zehr et al., 2003).
 Two separate phylogenetic trees were constructed with and without the use of GBLOCKS in the pipeline reported previously (Wrighton et al., 2012).
 Figure 6 is based upon the GBLOCKS alignment.
 Maximum likelihood phylogenetic trees were produced using RAxML version 7.3.0 using the rapid bootstrap analysis and the general time reversible model of nucleotide substitution with optimization and categorization of per-site substitution rates on 500 distinct trees (raxmlHPC -f a -m GTRCAT -x 1234 -N 500) (Stamatakis, 2006) and visualized in iTOL (Letunic and Bork, 2007, 2011).

-## Flagellum-related gene set phylogenetic analysis
+### Flagellum-related gene set phylogenetic analysis

 Phylogenetic trees were built from the 13 flagellum-related genes in the MEL-COG list (the ACD20 homolog is listed): ACD20_20398.28785.13G0015 (flgG), ACD20_20398.28785.13G0016 (flgG), ACD20_20398.28785.13G0018 (flgC), ACD20_20398.28785.13G0021 (fliF), ACD20_20398.28785.13G0023 (fliH), ACD20_20398.28785.13G0024 (flhA), ACD20_20398.28785.13G0025 (fliI), ACD20_20398.28785.13G0028 (flgE), ACD20_26563.5896.13G0002 (flhA), ACD20_26723.8006.14G0006 (fliP), ACD20_26723.8006.14G0007 (fliQ), ACD20_26723.8006.14G0009 (fliR), ACD20_29089.28969.14G0027 (flhB).
 For each gene, the ACD20 homolog was used in a pBLAST search (e-value <10−5) against the 41 flagellated bacterial species used in (Liu and Ochman, 2007).
 Matching protein sequences across the queried species were aligned using MUSCLE version 3.6 (Edgar, 2004).
 Protein alignments were converted to DNA alignments.
 Phylogenetic trees were produced by maximum likelihood using RAxML version 7.3.0, executing the rapid bootstrap analysis and the general time reversible model of nucleotide substitution with optimization and categorization of per-site substitution rates (50 rate categories) on 1000 distinct trees (raxmlHPC -e 0.1 -f a -c 50 -m GTRCAT -x 92957 -N 1000 -p 3212) (Stamatakis, 2006).
 A supertree was built using heuristic searches in Clann (Creevey and McInerney, 2005).

-## Flagellin and Toll-like receptor 5
+### Flagellin and Toll-like receptor 5

 Flagellin genes were recovered from the ACD20, MEL.A1, MEL.B1, and MEL.B2 genomes.
 The flagellin gene MEL.B1.001_31 was excluded as this sequence is incomplete and does not align well to other flagellin sequences.
 Using MUSCLE (3.8) multiple sequence alignment (Edgar, 2004), these sequences were aligned with representative flagellin genes from species whose flagellins are known to be either recognized or unrecognized by the mammalian Toll-like receptor 5 (Andersen-Nissen et al., 2005) (gene names and Uniprot IDs are given): E. coli fliC (Q0GJI9), Bacillus subtilis hag (P02968), Salmonella Typhimurium fliC (P06179), Vibrio anguillarum flaC (Q56574), Listeria monocytogenes flaA (Q02551), Bartonella bacilliformis fla1 (P35633), Campylobacter jejuni flaA (Q46113), Helicobacter pylori flaA (P0A0S1), Helicobacter felis flaA (Q9XB38), Wolinella succinogenes flaG (Q79HP6).
 For visualization purposes, the sequences were ordered by similarity within the TLR5 activation domain (Andersen-Nissen et al., 2005).
 BOXSHADE (http://www.ch.embnet.org/software/BOX_form.html) was used to display the protein alignment.

-## Meta-analysis of publically available 16S rRNA data
+### Meta-analysis of publically available 16S rRNA data

 We built a reference dataset of environmental (non-gut) and gut associated Melainabacteria 16S rRNA gene sequences (Figure 2) obtained from the Greengenes database (DeSantis et al., 2006) and queried the dataset at 97% ID against publicly available 16S rRNA gene datasets obtained from http://www.microbio.me/qiime (Figure 9—source data 1).
 Similar samples types were combined (e.g., forest soil, grassland soil, shrubland combined as ‘soil’), and Melainabacteria sequence reads were tallied.
 Samples with zero Melainabacteria sequence reads were removed.
 Samples types (i.e., air) with fewer than five reads were not plotted.